jacquescomeaux/depend/README.md

 # depend

-Various dependently-typed shenanigans, finally all in one place.
+Various dependently typed shenanigans, finally all in one place.